 Ousted Canopy Growth co-CEO Bruce Linton is getting back into the marijuana business in a big way, resurfacing as a senior executive, investor and adviser in three separate companies in the U.S. and Canada.

-Gage said in a release it plans to change its corporate name from Wolverine Partners to Gage Growth Corp. and appoint Linton to his new post.
+Gage said in a news release it plans to change its corporate name from Wolverine Partners to Gage Growth Corp. and appoint Linton to his new post.

 Rivers Innovations is a private U.S.-focused growth capital and strategic support platform founded and advised by the seed investment and strategic advisory group behind cannabis venture capital investor Canopy Rivers.